KVSDURGASURESH/VULCAN/README.md

 # VULCAN

-A Blueprint to DevOps Essentials
+A Blueprint   for DevOps Essentials

 Project `VULCAN` is intended to provide a blueprint bundled with essential tools & automation required for any service/application to be hosted on a public cloud .